KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

   request is rejected, and all field validations are exposed.

-This can be **accomplished with minimal effort**.
-We simply do the
+Using iForms, this process is **accomplished with minimal effort**.
-following:
+We simply do the following:

-1. First we define an IFormMeta instance that represents this sign-in form *(a simple and declarative process)*:
+1. First we define an IFormMeta instance that represents our sign-in form.

+   *This is a simple and declarative process*, that packs a lot of information!

    **src/logic/iForms/signInFormMeta.js**
    ```js